FieldPheno4D: The Multi-temporal, Multi-Crop dataset of High-Resolution 3D Point Clouds captured in the Field

 Acknowledgments

 This work has been funded by been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 - 390732324 (PhenoRob).
+This work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).

 License